nrfconnect/sdk-nrf/doc/nrf/ug_gzll.rst

 This prevents the application receiving duplicate data packets at the Host.

 .. figure:: images/gzll_fig8_host_dev_trans_fail.svg
-   :alt: Example on failing package transaction.
+   :alt: Example on failing packet transaction.

-   Example on failing package transaction.
+   Example on failing packet transaction.

 In the figure, the maximum number of allowed transmission attempts is set to 3.